Geany

 Geany (/dʒiːni/ JEE-NEE) is a free and open-source lightweight GUI text editor using Scintilla and GTK, including basic IDE features.
 It is designed to have short load times, with limited dependency on separate packages or external libraries on Linux.
 It has been ported to a wide range of operating systems, such as BSD, Linux, macOS, Solaris and Windows.
-The Windows port lacks an embedded terminal window; also missing from the Windows version are the external development tools present under Unix, unless installed separately by the user.
-Among the supported programming languages and markup languages are C, C++, C#, Ada, Java, JavaScript, PHP, HTML, LaTeX, CSS, Python, Perl, Ruby, Pascal, Haskell, Erlang, Vala and many others.
+The Windows port lacks an embedded terminal window.

+On Linux it does not have proper Wayland support as of August 2026 with basic features like the clipboard not working.
+It does not run as native Wayland app and instead uses XWayland.

+However there is discussion about porting the software to GTK4 eventually.

-In contrast to traditional Unix-based editors like Emacs or Vim, Geany more closely resembles programming editors common on Microsoft Windows such as Notepad++, which also uses Scintilla.
+Geany resembles Notepad++ somewhat, which also uses Scintilla.

 It is free software licensed under the terms of the GNU GPL version 2 or later.

+Version history

 In 2012, the version number was increased to 1.22 from 0.21 to reflect the maturity of the product, as requested by many users.
-Geany version 1.29 is based by GTK+ 3.22.
-Version 1.36 is based by GTK+ 3.24.14.
+Geany version 1.29 is based on GTK+ 3.22.
+Version 1.36 is based on GTK+ 3.24.14.
 Version 1.37.1 is the last version with GTK+ 2.24 support.